razuz/th2/7-tasks/README.md

 Create a query and alert for certutil file downloads

 ## Task 5
-Create a query and alert for failed SSH logins
+Create a query and alert for failed SSH logins on your linux host